TurkerGokturk/Linux_Shell_Script_Loops/Linux-Shell-Script-Loops.md

 # Hands-on Linux-08 : Shell Scripting/Loops

-Purpose of the this hands-on training is to teach the students how to use loops in shell.
+Purpose of the this hands-on training is to teach  how to use loops in shell.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of the this hands-on training, you  will be able to;

 - explain loops in shell.